aiuta-com/aiuta-ios-sdk/README.md

 ### Swift Package Manager

-A AiutaSdk as a dependency the `dependencies` value of your `Package.swift`.
+Add AiutaSdk as a dependency the `dependencies` value of your `Package.swift`.

 ```swift
 dependencies: [